-GAM235 CREDITS: 3 PREREQUISITE(S): GAM218

-Game AI Concepts 🦿 😤
+Game AI Concepts

-Artificial Intelligence is at the core of the modern interactive e creating realistic, interesting behavior from a design point of v flocking, scripted events, heuristics and genetic algorithms.
-St class concepts and study various game AI systems and theorie iew, while experimenting with concep udents will use a variety of tools to c ots such as pathfinding, sensory systems,
+Artificial Intelligence is at the core of the modern interactive experience in video games.
+This course is a survey of the many approaches to creating realistic, interesting behavior from a design point of view, while experimenting with concepts such as pathfinding, sensory systems, flocking, scripted events, heuristics and genetic algorithms.
+Students will use a variety of tools to create functioning projects that demonstrate class concepts and study various game AI systems and theories.

-GAM310 CREDITS: 3 PREREQUISITE(S): GAM113

-Level Design 🤗
+Level Design

-This project-oriented class involves producing game levels for a designing for difficulty level and storytelling.
-Students will creatighting and interactive scripting as well as playtesting and opt ate and concept several projects and learn basics of geometry, texturing,
+This project-oriented class involves producing game levels for a variety of 2D and 3D engines with a focus on pacing, risks vs. rewards, designing for difficulty level and storytelling.
+Students will create and concept several projects and learn basics of geometry, texturing, lighting and interactive scripting as well as playtesting and optimizing for various engines and environments.

-GAM351 C REDITS: 3 PREREQUISITE(S): GAM200

-Writing for Interactive Games  👯
+Writing for Interactive Games

-Writing for the interactive environments of current and future of consumer base grows more sophisticated, gamers are demandi course explores best practices for creating interactive stories, of Students will create interactive projects and design scenarios of as well as look towards the future of game storytelling. ing complex, believable worlds in whi quests, characters and worlds that fle ich their decisions have an impact.
-This esh out the bare mechanics of game design.
+Writing for the interactive environments of current and future video games poses complex challenges that are unique to the field.
+As the consumer base grows more sophisticated, gamers are demanding complex, believable worlds in which their decisions have an impact.
+This course explores best practices for creating interactive stories, quests, characters and worlds that flesh out the bare mechanics of game design.
+Students will create interactive projects and design scenarios with dialog, branching choices, backstory elements and intellectual challenges, as well as look towards the future of game storytelling.

-GAM352 CREDITS: 3 PREREQUISITE(S): GAM200

-Game Systems Design  👯
+Game Systems Design

-In this course, students will take on the role of a game system gameplay mechanics and systems of games.
-Students will desigenres and platforms.
-Students will also learn how to model co systems thinking to balance game systems. ign game mechanics and systems for new and existing games across multiple
+In this course, students will take on the role of a game system designer.
+Game system designers are responsible for developing the core gameplay mechanics and systems of games.
+Students will design game mechanics and systems for new and existing games across multiple genres and platforms.
+Students will also learn how to model complex systems and economies both visually and mathematically and apply systems thinking to balance game systems.

-GAM370 CREDITS: 3 PREREQUISITE(S): PDS300

-Game Design Workshop II  🛞
+Game Design Workshop II

-This course focuses on game pitching, prototyping, and execut build teams and studio level projects.
-Students will prototype a originality, playability, and iterative development.
-Students will game concepts in a rapid developme nt environment with an emphasis on
+This course focuses on game pitching, prototyping, and execution.
+Within this course students will create pitches and prototypes designed to build teams and studio level projects.
+Students will prototype game concepts in a rapid development environment with an emphasis on originality, playability, and iterative development.
+Students will also plan and host a rapid game development event.

-GAM385 CREDITS: 3 PREREQUISITE(S): PDS300

-Casual Game Design  🔅
+Casual Game Design

-Accessible, easy-to-play (but difficult-to-master) games are the increasingly large pool of gamers make casual games their gen execution; it must fit the genres and platforms of choice for ca this course we'll design, prototype and build casual games tha re of choice.
-The casual game must a sum of choice and give both the novice be elementary in design but deep in e and the expert a memorable challenge.
-In
+Accessible, easy-to-play (but difficult-to-master) games are the bridge by which many customers enter the video game market, and an increasingly large pool of gamers make casual games their genre of choice.
+The casual game must be elementary in design but deep in execution; it must fit the genres and platforms of choice for casual gamers and give both the novice and the expert a memorable challenge.
+In this course we'll design, prototype and build casual games that move beyond Tetris and Solitaire clones and advance the genre as a whole.

-GAM395 CREDITS: 3 PREREQUISITE(S): GAM200

-Monetization Design and Strategies d 2
+Monetization Design and Strategies

-Accessible, easy-to-play (but difficult-to-master) games are the nter the video game market, and an

-increasingly large pool of gamers make casual games their genre of choice.
+Accessible, easy-to-play (but difficult-to-master) games are the bridge by which many customers enter the video game market, and an increasingly large pool of gamers make casual games their genre of choice.
 The casual game must be elementary in design but deep in execution; it must fit the genres and platforms of choice for casual gamers and give both the novice and the expert a memorable challenge.
 In this course we'll design, prototype and build casual games that move beyond Tetris and Solitaire clones and advance the genre as a whole.